 If trimming the seam allowance corner is not enough, you can tame the corner by sewing the corner with a couple of stitches across the corner.

-Use a couple of stitches in the sides, on top of the side seam to anchor the corners as they were pressed.
+- Use a couple of stitches on the sides, on top of the side seam to anchor the corners as they were pressed.

 06 of 06